 (3) The Commission must pay the prize into the player’s account following the conclusion of the validation period and following confirmation under subrule (2).

-50. Play Online and the Lotterywest App information and format
+50. Play Online, the Lotterywest App and the self-serve kiosk information and format

-The Commission may change the information, or the format of the information, on Play Online or the Lotterywest App at any time without notice to players if those changes are not inconsistent with this Part.
+The Commission may change the information, or the format of the information, on Play Online, the Lotterywest App or a self-serve kiosk at any time without notice to players if those changes are not inconsistent with this Part.

+[Rule 50 amended in Gazette 4 Oct 2017 p.
+5118.]

 51. Publication of names and addresses of prize winners

-The Commission must not publish the name and address of any player who wins a prize using a Play Online or a Lotterywest App entry unless the player informs the Commission in writing that the player’s name and address may be published.
+The Commission must not publish the name and address of any player who wins a prize using a Play Online, a Lotterywest App entry or an entry via a self-serve kiosk unless the player informs the Commission in writing that the player’s name and address may be published.

+[Rule 51 amended in Gazette 4 Oct 2017 p.
+5119.]

 Part 3 — Cash 3 rules

 Division 1 — Requirements of entry